 CrossNet Ministries, Weaverland Mennonite Church, SFCS Architects and Musselman Homes, LLC., are just a few of the churches, community organizations and businesses joining Garden Spot Communities to create the Cooperative Living House.
 Each participating organization or business offers expertise, materials or volunteers.

-If you would like participate by donating materials or by volunteering, contact Linda Dodge at [email protected] or call 717-355-6215 for more information.
+If you would like to participate by donating materials, contact Linda Dodge at 717.355.6215 for more information.